 Paralysis, Paraplegia and Quadriplegia Injury Attorneys

 Paralysis is a permanent injury that affects victims and their families for life.
 Victims are often no longer able to work, care for themselves or care for their families.
 If you or someone you love has been injured, it is important to take legal action, as soon as possible, to protect your rights.
-Varellas & Varellas, Attorneys at Law, is a law firm based in Lexington and Louisville, Kentucky dedicated to helping the victims of serious injury recover maximum compensation after an injury.
+Varellas & Varellas, Attorneys at Law, is a law firm handling cases throughout Kentucky dedicated to helping the victims of serious injury recover maximum compensation after an injury.

 Our Family Working for Your Family.
 Advocacy, Counsel and Experience You Can Trust.